 Dr. Quintana believes that the infrequent births of infants with sirenomelia (AKA mermaid syndrome) gave rise to the myth of mermaids (and mermen).
 Generally, these children survive only a few hours or days, but this rare congenital anomaly genuinely occurs.
 (1/100,000 births–I wonder if it’s more common in isolated areas where frequent consanguineous relationships exist?)

 Often considered wicked temptresses, the sirens of many mythologies utilize their beautiful singing voices to lure unsuspecting sailors to their deaths on rocks and reefs.
-In contrast, Han Christian Andersen’s broken-hearted Little Mermaid leaps to her death after failing to win the prince’s love (and a human soul).
+In contrast, Hans Christian Andersen’s broken-hearted Little Mermaid leaps to her death after failing to win the prince’s love (and a human soul).

 While Disney exchanged the older versions for lighter, happier fare, I think they still got it wrong.
 Though their mermaid’s father demanded she abandon her love for a human, instead she sacrificed her mermaid privileges to gain a human life with him.
 Land or sea, air or water…